 God is like the sun whose fiery brilliance scorches the eyes of all who look right at Him.
 Get too close and you’ll be burned.
 Like the sun, the Creator of the world can be distant, mysterious, and intimidating.
 But Mary is like the moon, bathed in a soft, pleasant glow.
 She’s close to us, and easy on the eyes.
 The sun’s heat and light may make life possible, but the sun itself is dangerous and remote.
 But Mary can be approached by man.
 And like the moon, she doesn’t produce her own light, but just reflects in a softer tone the powerful rays of the enormous star whose light generates life itself.

 Our Lady of Lourdes, give physical healing to all who invoke your intercession.
 The saving waters at your shrine have healed thousands of pilgrims.
-Help all those who invoke you from afar.
-May their prayers and supplications be immersed in the waters of those holy baths so that what is asked may be granted through your intercession and according to God’s will.
+May all the prayers and supplications directed to you be immersed in the waters of your holy baths, so that what is asked may be granted through your intercession and according to God’s will.